menushka/Tagu/README.md

 ## Download

-You can [download](https://github.com/menushka/tagu/releases/) the latest installable version of Tagu.
+You can download the latest installable version of Tagu from the [Releases page](https://github.com/menushka/tagu/releases/), currently only MacOS is supported.

-## Built On
+## Built With

 This software uses the following open source packages: